openedx/xblock-lti-consumer/docs/decisions/0003-lti-1p3-score-linking.rst

 1. This will make the platform LTI compliant and allow simpler grading workflows (if supported by tools).
 2. When using the programmatic approach, tools might not send a grade back, leaving students ungraded.
-3. Also when usint the programmatic approach, tools might send/link more than one grade for a given problem, and the criteria we're using to handle that is purely technical.
+3. Also when using the programmatic approach, tools might send/link more than one grade for a given problem, and the criteria we're using to handle that is purely technical.